Miloshinjo/code-shorts-blog/src/content/blog/map-and-filter-with-reduce.md

 So next time you have a big array problem in your code and you are looking for a solution, try using **.reduce**.

+You can play around with the exercise yourself using this [StackBlitz URL](https://stackblitz.com/edit/map-and-filter-with-reduce?file=index.ts).

 Thanks for reading.😊